maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/README.md

-Here’s a drop-in **README.md** tailored to your repo layout.
-Just paste it at the repo root.

----

 # Analysis of Post-Quantum Cryptography — Kyber (ML-KEM) Demo

 This repo contains a small C demo that performs **hybrid encryption** using **ML-KEM-768 (Kyber-768)** from **liboqs**, deriving a shared secret and then encrypting arbitrary plaintext with **AES-256-GCM** (OpenSSL).